Air Permit Options

 - use the same or similar emission control technologies; and

 - are subject to the same limitations, standards and requirements.

-Each general permit will have specific eligibility criteria that are spelled out in the permit application and the source-specific fact sheets listed here.
+Each general permit has specific eligibility criteria spelled out in the permit application and the source-specific fact sheets:

 - Easy to get.
 Permit applications are written in language familiar to facilities within that category.

 - Fast.
 By statute, DNR must make a decision on a general permit application within 15 days of submittal.

 - No construction permits required.
 In most instances, a facility operating under a general permit can install new equipment or modify existing equipment without a construction permit as long as the equipment meets the eligibility criteria of the existing general operation permit.
 However, replacement of a primary crusher or the drum and burner of an asphalt plant at the same time, require a construction permit.

 - Consistency.
 For similar sources in Wisconsin, the permits will look the same.

 General permits are standard permits, so if a facility needs source-specific limitations or cannot meet a requirement set in the general permit, they need another type of permit.